ZGalante/zgalante.github.io/_posts/2023-07-10-NFL-Big-Data-Bowl.md

 ## NFL Big Data Bowl

 Using a transfer learning approach, this project leverages player tracking data to create an evaluation metric for offensive linemen during the 2021 NFL season.
-This project required extensive feature engineering to extract creative metrics such as the one shown below, calculating the dimensions of the offensive line's bounding box.
+This project required extensive feature engineering to create useful metrics such as bounding box dimensions, and defender tracking to be used in baseline models.
+Results were then used to train an additonal model to predict the success of a team according to the created metrics, and can be seen in the plot below.